This Christmas Tree Collar is such a smart, easy and inexpensive do-it-yourself project. Let me show you how to make one with this simple tutorial!

 - This white cake stand helps to add height and dimension to a display.

-To create this woven tree collar I first started by scouring my local thrift stores for a wicker basket that I felt would be the right shape and size.
+- To create this woven tree collar I first started by scouring my local thrift stores for a wicker basket that I felt would be the right shape and size.
 This basket that I ended up finding and using is approx. 12″x12″x14″ and was only $4.99.
-This wicker basket from Amazon would work great too!

-It is important to know how much room you have to work with under your tree.
+- It is important to know how much room you have to work with at the base of your tree.
 Some Christmas trees have branches that are higher from the floor while others have branches that are lower.

-Be sure to measure the height of your tree stand before going shopping for a wicker basket.
-Look for ones with a “seam” as you will likely need to cut the basket to fit it around the tree stand.
+- Be sure to measure the height of your tree stand before going shopping for a wicker basket.
+Look for ones with a “seam” as you will likely need to cut the basket to fit it around the christmas tree base.
 Cutting along the seam helps to prevent fraying and damage to the woven material.

-Finally, place the basket (now tree collar) upside down and around the Christmas tree stand.
+3. Finally, place the basket (now tree collar) upside down and around the Christmas tree stand.
 I simply wrapped it around the stand, leaving the cut opening of the basket at the back.
-Add a tree skirt to finish the look and you are all set!
+Add christmas tree ornaments and a tree skirt to finish the look and you are all set!

 DIY Tree Collar: